lucamariani/accesso-unico/_includes/schede/acg/description/pa.md

-L’adesione all'ACG per la prevenzione dell'inquinamento atmosferico è un’attività in deroga con autocertificazione
+L’ACG è riservata a stabilimenti con impianti ed attività in deroga